armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 for example:

     $ python3 yara_from_source.py -c yara-config.yaml --json-directory=/home/bang/yara/json/busybox -m data/busybox.yaml

+It is important that the metadata files for the extraction and YARA file generation are in sync.

 The results are stored in a subdirectory of the YARA directory that is defined in the YAML configuration file: